jean-pierreBoth/coreset/README.md

 # coreset

 ## Introduction
-This crate is devoted to clustering approximation of large number data of points.
+This crate is devoted to clustering approximation, in metric spaces, of large number data of points.
 Especially we are interested in case where the data cannot be loaded entirely in memory and need a streaming approach.

 The method relies on obtaining a coreset for the metric used in the problem.
 A coreset is a summary of a much smaller number of points.
 The points have a weight attached and are selected to approximate the cost of dispatching the original dataset to every subset of k points.
 It is thus possible to get an approximate clustering.

 ## References to implemented algorithms